gavofyork/graypaper/README.md

 - [x] Judgments: Should cancel work-report from Rho prior to accumulation.
 - [x] Signed judgments should not include guarantor keys;
   - [x] Judgement extrinsic should use from rho.
-- [x] Check "Which History" section and ensure it mentions possibility for reversion via judgement.
+- [x] Check "Which History" section and ensure it mentions possibility for reversion via judgment.
   - [x] No reversion beyond finalized
   - [x] Of unfinalized extension, not block containing work-reports which appear in the banned-set of any other (valid) block.
 - [x] Prior work and refine/remove the zk argumentation (work with Al)